 Third Eye Capital Corporation ("TECC"), as agent for the syndicate of lenders which include the Fund, has Deposit Account Control Agreements (or similar blocked account agreements) with certain borrowers that permits TECC, as agent on behalf of the lenders, to control the cash of borrowers in the event of default.

 Related Party Holdings

-As at June 30, 2023 and December 31, 2022, Ninepoint Financial Group Inc., the parent company of the Manager, and its respective subsidiaries, held the following investments in the Fund shown in the table below.
-The remaining Class E units are held by directors, officers and employees of the sub-advisor as well as affiliates and associates of the Manager and sub-advisor as described in Note 7 - Redeemable Units.
+As at December 31, 2023 and 2022, Ninepoint Financial Group Inc., the parent company of the Manager, and its respective subsidiaries, held the following investments in the Fund shown in the table below.